Azure-Samples/openai-end-to-end-baseline/README.md

 1. Create the project zip package
 1. Upload the zip file to your storage account

-The CI/CD pipeline would likely use a [self-hosted agent](https://learn.microsoft.com/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) that is able to connect to the storage account through a private endpoint to upload the zip.
+The CI/CD pipeline would likely use a [self-hosted agent](https://learn.microsoft.com/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) that can connect to the storage account through a private endpoint to upload the zip.
 We have not implemented that here.

 **Workaround**

-Because we have not implemented a CI/CD pipeline with a self-hosted agent, we need a workaround to upload the file to the storage account.
+We need a workaround to upload the file to the storage account because we have not implemented a CI/CD pipeline with a self-hosted agent.
 There are two workaround steps you need to do in order to manually upload the zip file using the portal.

 1. The deployed storage account does not allow public access, so you will need to temporarily allow access public access from your IP address.
-1. You need to give your user permissions to upload a blob to the storage account.
+1. You must authorize your user to upload a blob to the storage account.

 Run the following to:

 - Allow public access from your IP address.
-- Give the logged in user permissions to upload a blob
+- Give the logged-in user permission to upload a blob
 - Upload the zip file `./website/chatui.zip` to the existing `deploy` container
 - Tell the web app to restart